-With December fast approaching, many of us will be decorating our homes for the festive season… but what can we do when there isn’t enough space for a traditional Christmas tree?
-Try one of these creative space saving Christmas tree ideas instead, of course!
+With December fast approaching, many of us will be decorating our homes for the festive season… but what can we do when there isn’t space for a traditional Christmas tree?
+Try one of these creative alternative Christmas tree ideas instead, of course!

 1. String light Christmas tree

 You can ditch the tree when fairy lights and ornaments alone look this good!
-Using removable adhesive hooks and tape, this non-traditional Christmas tree is jaw droopingly good!
+Using removable adhesive hooks and tape, this non-traditional Christmas tree is jaw droppingly good!

 2. Dowel Christmas tree